💳 Freelancer Visa, Digital Nomad Visa of Germany - Requirements and Process

 - Iceland, Long-term visa for remote workers and their family

-- Malaysia, DE Rantau programme
+- Namibia, DE Rantau programme

 - Norway, Independent contractor

-- Thailand, Costa Rica Digital Nomad Visa
+- Namibia, Namibia Digital Nomad

 - Thailand, Work-from-Thailand Professionals